GERD Awareness Week: November 20-26, 2022

 President of The Salgi Foundation knows all too well the dangers of heartburn and acid reflux.
 “My father suffered from chronic heartburn for years and was never warned by doctors of the possible risks.
 We found out too late, once he started having difficulty swallowing, that his chronic reflux had led to esophageal cancer.”
 President continued, “My father passed away a little over a year after he was diagnosed and it was, and still is, devastating.”

 Many chronic heartburn sufferers turn to antacids or other medications for relief.
 Some medications, known as Proton Pump Inhibitors (PPIs), work to reduce the amount of acid in the stomach.
-These medications treat the symptoms of GERD but not the disease.
+These medications may only treat the symptoms of GERD but may not stop disease progression.

 Unfortunately, esophageal cancer has few, if any, early symptoms.
 Symptoms such as difficulty swallowing, chronic cough or hoarseness, food getting stuck or choking while eating often occur once the cancer has spread and reaches an advanced stage.